mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 --sql assessment test 2 question 2
 -- you want to print out a list of all of the facilities and their cost to members. how would you retreive a list of only facility names and cost? select name, membercost from cd.facilities

+--sql assessment test 2 question 2
+-- how can you produce a list of facilities that charge a fee to members? select * from cd.facilities where membercost > 0